 Final Fantasy 16 trailers

-Final Fantasy 16 has just one trailer so far – you can watch it below.
+Final Fantasy 16 has had just one trailer so far – and can watch it below.

 It's a surprisingly great teaser for the game.
 It isn't just some cinematics and ambiguous hints at what to come – we get a healthy does of the setting, various characters and how the game will actually play when you get into a fight.